robinmoisson/staticrypt/README.md

 ### Guidelines to contributing

-#### Source Directories
+#### Source map

 - `cli/` - The command-line interface published to NPM.
-- `example/` - This file is encrypted as part of the build.
-The encrypted file is committed both to make this library easy to explore and as a review-time sanity check.
+- `example/` - Example encrypted files, used as an example in the public website and for manual testing.
 - `lib/` - Files shared across www and cli.
 - `scripts/` - Build, test, deploy, CI, etc. See `npm run-script`.
 - `index.html` - The root of the in-browser encryption site hosted at https://robinmoisson.github.io/staticrypt.
 Kept in the root of the repo for easy deploys to GitHub Pages.

 #### Build

 Built assets are committed to main.
 Run build before submitting a PR or publishing to npm.

 ```
-# From staticrypt/
-$ npm install
+npm install
-$ npm run build
+npm run build
 ```

 #### Test

-Testing is currently manual to keep dependencies low.
-[Build](#build), then open `example/example_encypted.html`.
+The testing is done manually for now - run [build](#build), then open `example/example_encypted.html` and check everything works correctly.

 ## Community and alternatives